 I chose a variety of plants that were primarily greens, purples, and pinks.
 To create a look of abundance in your English garden, choose a variety of plants and flowers with different shapes and sizes.

 2 | Natural Materials – Stones / Pebbles /Pea Gravel

 Adding natural stones to a garden helps to create that casual feeling you want to achieve.
 Pathways with natural materials look much more organic and relaxed compared to precise concrete sidewalks.

-Cobblestone, brick, or pea gravel walkways look incredibly charming winding through a garden.
+Cobblestone, brick, or pea gravel walkways look incredibly charming when included in an English garden design.

 Along with winding pathways, stone retaining walls can also be found in many English gardens.
 I love how these walls create the feeling of a secret garden.

 3 | Water Features